 The Indian Waste Management Services market is in its growth stage and is gaining global attention.
-Due to the high cost involved for having a sustainable solid waste management, Government along with Urban Local Bodies ("ULBs") are increasingly participating with the private sector through public private partnerships to find sustainable solutions for the Waste Management Industry.
-In order to tackle the mounting problem of solid waste, the Ministry of Environment and Forests ("MoEF") legislated Waste Management and Handling Rules promoting the involvement of private agencies in waste collection, treatment and disposal.
-The MSW Management market is estimated at INR 50,000 million for FY2020 and is expected to reach INR 98,000 million by FY2025 at a CAGR of 14.4%.
-MSW generation is expected to grow at a CAGR of 8.9% (Fiscals 2020-25) to reach 115.00 million TPA by Fiscal 2025.
-As per the report from Frost & Sullivan, only 30-35% of municipal solid waste generated in India gets processed.
-Swachh Bharat Mission aims to achieve 100% collection, transportation, processing and disposal of municipal waste across 4,041 cities/towns in the country.
+In order to tackle the mounting problem of solid waste, the Ministry of Environment and Forests (MoEF) legislated Waste Management and Handling Rules promoting the involvement of private agencies in waste collection, treatment and disposal.
+The MSW Management market is estimated at INR 30,000 Million for Fiscal 2018 and is expected to reach INR 62,000 Million by Fiscal 2023 at a CAGR of 15.6%.
+MSW generation is expected to grow at a CAGR of 5% (Fiscal 2018-23) to reach 70 Million TPA by Fiscal 2023 from 55 Million Tons Per Annum (TPA) in Fiscal 2018.
+As per the report from Frost & Sullivan, only 25% of municipal solid waste generated in India gets processed.
+In a major cleanliness drive, the Central Government has set a target to move up from 25% to 100% scientific processing and disposal of Municipal Solid Waste by 2019 under 'Swachh Bharat Mission'.
+Swachh Bharat Mission aims to achieve 100% collection, transportation, processing and disposal of municipal waste across 4,041 cities/towns in the country by Oct 2019.
 (Source: Frost & Sullivan Report)

 The MSW management sector in India is poised for significant expansion and we intend to partake in the sectoral growth.
 Our business is largely dependent on our bidding for and winning new projects.
 We believe that our past experience, financial strength, acumen and resultant credentials will make us eligible to bid for most projects that come up for bidding in the MSW management sector.
-We will continue to pursue a broad range of projects in urban or semi-urban areas with limited counter-party risk and healthy operating margins.
+We will continue to pursue a broad range of projects in urban or semi-urban areas with limited counter-party risk and healthy operating margins in-line.

-Continue with rational selection of projects and strategically expand our geographical footprint projects that may require significant investments in vehicles or manpower or which may prove to be economically unviable.
+Continue with rational selection of projects and strategically expand our geographical footprint

+We believe that, our experience in operating multiple project sites, existing presence across various geographies and service verticals combined with in-depth understanding of operating efficiencies, cost pressures and regulatory landscape, law and order situation of the prospective customers will help us in scientific selection of projects and calibrated growth by avoiding projects that may require significant investments in vehicles or manpower or which may prove to be economically unviable.
 We have undertaken / currently undertaking projects in multiple States / Union Territories such as Maharashtra, Uttar Pradesh, Delhi, Karnataka, Rajasthan, Haryana and Punjab.
 We will continue to expand into states with high GDP, growing urbanization, high standard of living, favourable geographic and climatic conditions.
 We will continue to focus on geographically clustering our projects to further improve our business and financial performance.
 In light of the same, we will continue to evaluate and build our understanding of prospective customers in new geographies and expand in a sustainable manner.